 Udemy is one of the most well-known educational platforms offering a number of peer-reviewed courses taught by instructors from around the world.
 Udemy offers many standard designing tools for course creators: videos, calculation sheets, documents, presentations.
 Unfortunately, on the downside, Udemy doesn’t allow for a seamless exchange between the teacher and the students.
 Additionally, there’s almost no quality control of the courses which are being published.
 Therefore, a good peer-review rating is a crucial element when choosing a class at Udemy.
 As it is geared towards self-paced learning mode, there’s no big community support and neither is the possibility of feedback from the teacher.

-Educational Platform #4 – WizIQ
+Online Platforms for Education #4 – WizIQ

 While it’s dedicated to traditional classroom learning rather than professional training and development, this LMS platform allows teachers to create their own unique online courses.
 WizIQ is an award-winning educational platform, which delivers interactive learning experience.
 Online courses created with WizIQ can also be offered for sale and with the possibility to turn them into MOOCs (massive open online courses), they can easily be made into a source of revenue.
 WizIQ also offers digital tutoring software for those interested in giving personal instruction on a chosen subject.
 WizIQ doesn’t have a very transparent pricing policy – for every potential client is given an individual quota after contacting the sales team.

-Educational Platform #5 – edX
+Educational Online Platform #5 – edX

 Together with Coursera, edX are two holy grails among the LMS focused on delivering college-quality of education.
 Created by a Harvard and MIT graduates, edX is a higher-education oriented platform hosting online courses from different universities.
 While it isn’t quite suited for professional training in the workplace, you can attend a Yale business program or Harvard physics class for free.
 EdX’s interest lies in improving the global accessibility to top-class resources and educators.
 The choice offered by edX is however way smaller than on other platforms and limited to very specialized fields.
 EdX also doesn’t support microlearning and its policy still advocated traditional learning methods, with listening to lectures and writing essays.
 Its focus is chiefly on natural sciences, leaving humanities and arts on the last position.
 It’s therefore clear, that not necessarily everyone will be satisfied with what they’ll find on this platform.